CS2103JAN2017-T11-B3/addressbook-level4/docs/UserGuide.md

   Examples:

   * `edithis 2 sd/01/01/2017`<br>
-  Edits the start date of task 2 (which is recurring)
+  Edits the start date of task 2 (which is reccuring)

   * `edithis 2 Go to 2103 Lecture`<br>
-  Edits the description of task 2 (which is recurring)
+  Edits the description of task 2 (which is reccuring)

 ### 2.5.
-Finding all tasks containing any keyword: `find`
+Finding all tasks containing any keyword in their name: `find`

 Finds tasks whose TASK_NAME, PRIORITY, START_TIMEDATE, or END_TIMEDATE contain any of the given keywords.<br>
 Format 1: `find KEYWORD [MORE_KEYWORDS]`